What is Consumer Co-op?

 School Teachers' Co-ops

 School Teachers' Co-ops serve teachers at both public and private elementary, junior and senior high schools, mainly through catalog business.

-Institutional Co-ops serve employees at their work places through operating stores and canteens.
+Institutional Co-ops serve employees at their workplaces through operating stores and cafeterias.

 Expanded Institutional Co-ops